cplan85/Heroes-App/README.md

 ## :mortar_board: **What did I learn from this project**

-In this project I learned how to lazy load modules by modifying the main App router and creating a folder structure where each section contains its own Module to be exported.
+In this project I learned how to <b>lazy load modules</b> by modifying the main App router and creating a folder structure where each section contains its own Module to be exported.
 For example, there is an Authorization section, that contains a Login and Register page.
 Once a user go to a link of "auth/" this will load that module containing both pages.

+I learned how to incorporate various Angular Material components such as Sidenav and Autocomplete.

 ---